-This topic contains 0 replies, has 1 voice, and was last updated by Florin 2 months, 3 weeks ago.
+- This topic has 0 replies, 1 voice, and was last updated 4 years, 3 months ago by Florin.

 Romania’s image has taken a battering in the British press and our survey found it the EU country Britons would least like to live in.
 Carole Cadwalladr returns to Bucharest after 20 years to find a city transformed.